dwalker109/aoc-2023/README.md

 It wasn't massively difficult, and maybe I'm just still asleep (I got up at 5am), but this took me an hour.
 Day 1 is usually pretty much a one liner, and this one wasn't.

+## Day 2: Cube Conundrum

+Mainly about parsing text.
+I decided not to reach for nom yet.
+Manually parsing it felt a bit grubby but tbh it worked out ok and I'm reasonably happy with what I ended up with.